BDC Hamburger Icon

 FYIDid you know

-According to the United States Bureau of Labor Statistics, the average absenteeism rate for full-time workers is 3.6 percent, although this can vary by industry.
+According to the United States Bureau of Labor Statistics, the average absenteeism rate for full-time workers is 3.1 percent.
+However, this can vary by industry.

 How to track employee time and attendance

 Tracking employee time and attendance is a crucial step in monitoring absenteeism and enforcing your business’s attendance policy.
 For small businesses, time and attendance software is likely the best bet for keeping all of the information about your business on track.
-These software systems provide companies with simple online solutions for employees to punch in and out.
+The best time and attendance services provide companies with simple online solutions for employees to punch in and out.

 To track your employees’ time and attendance, you will need to identify your tracking needs and then choose a time and attendance system that meets those needs.